Russian wooden architecture: The development of residential structures

+During the 16th–17th centuries, Russian architecture experienced intensive construction.
+Englishman J. Fletcher noted that wooden houses, typically constructed from dry pine, were more comfortable than stone or brick ones due to their warmth:

+It seems that the Russians are much more comfortable with wood construction than with stone or brick because the latter are more humid and cold than wooden houses made of dry pine wood, which provides more heat.
+Providence has rewarded them with forests in such abundance that it is possible to build a decent house for 20-30 rubles or a little more even where there is little forest.
+However, wooden buildings are uncomfortable, especially because they can burn easily...

+The 16th–17th centuries also saw the proliferation of complex multi-chambered mansions on undercrofts, connected by staircases and passages.
+By this time, the characteristic three-window facade composition of Russian huts had developed.
+Roofs were double-pitched, with variations depending on the region.
+By the 18th century, tower complexes, which had been a feature of rich houses in the 16th–17th centuries, began to disappear.
+The palace of Alexei Mikhailovich in Kolomenskoye, consisting of 7 choirs, is a prime example of the complex architecture of this period, featuring ornamentation similar to that found in stone architecture.

 In the 18th and 19th centuries, there was a significant development of house building and estate planning.
 The facades of houses began to face the red line of the street, and closed courtyards - fortresses disappeared.
 At that time, the most popular houses were izba-linked and five-walled houses, which became multi-roomed due to partitions.
 From the 2nd half of the 19th century the peasants changed from three-chambered and four-walled houses to five- and six-walled ones.
 Single-row houses became common, and the vertical structure of houses varied from pozemnye huts to houses with undercrofts and two-story structures.
 Architecture in cities developed under the influence of common European styles such as Baroque, Classicism and Empire, which led to the stylization of wooden houses.
 Peasant cottages also underwent radical changes under the influence of the city and landed estates, especially in the north and the Volga region.
 In the late 19th century, eclecticism reached its peak, which, according to some experts, led to the collapse of the Old Russian wooden architecture culture, despite the fact that more than half of the towns consisted of 95% wooden houses.